-- In addition to risks related to nutrition articulated in Figure 7.1, human health can be affected by - 12 climate change through extreme heat and cold, changes in infectious diseases, extreme events, and - land cover and land use (Hasegawa et al. 2016; Ryan et al. 2015; Terrazas et al. 2015; Kweka et al. - 14 2016; Yamana et al. 2016).
-Evidence indicates that action to prevent the health impacts of climate - change could provide substantial economic benefits (Martinez et al. 2015; Watts et al. 2015). - 16 Climate change exacerbates air pollution with increasing UV and ozone concentration.
-It has negative - impacts on human health and increases mortality rate especially in urban region (Silva et al. 2016, - 18 2013; Lelieveld et al. 2013; Whitmee et al. 2015; Anenberg et al. 2010).
-In the Amazon, research - shows that deforestation (both net loss and fragmentation) will increases malaria, where vectors are - 20 expected to increase their home range (Alimi et al. 2015; Ren et al. 2016), confounded with multiple - 21 factors, such as social-economic conditions and immunity (Tucker Lima et al. 2017; Barros and - Honório 2015).
-Deforestation has been shown to enhance the survival and development of major - 23 malaria vectors (Wang et al. 2016).
-The WHO estimates 60,091 additional deaths for climate change - induced malaria for the year 2030 and 32,695 for 2050 (World Health Organization 2014). - Human encroachment on animal habitat in combination with the bushmeat trade in Central African - 26 countries has contributed to the increased incidence of zoonotic (i.e., animal-derived) diseases in - 27 human populations, including Ebola virus epidemic (Alexander et al. 2015a; Nkengasong and - Onyebujoh 2018).
-The composition and density of zoonotic reservoir populations, such as rodents, is - 29 also influenced by land-use and climate change (high confidence) (Young et al. 2017a).
-The bushmeat - trade in many regions of central and west African forests (particularly in relation to chimpanzee and - 31 gorilla populations) elevates the risk of ebola by increasing human-animal contact (Harrod 2015).
+- 9 In addition to risks related to nutrition articulated in Figure 7.1, human health can be affected by climate - 10 change through extreme heat and cold, changes in infectious diseases, extreme events, and land cover - and land use (Hasegawa et al. 2016; Ryan et al. 2015; Terrazas et al. 2015; Kweka et al. 2016; Yamana - et al. 2016).
+Evidence indicates that action to prevent the health impacts of climate change could provide - substantial economic benefits (Martinez et al. 2015; Watts et al. 2015). - 14 Climate change exacerbates air pollution with increasing UV and ozone concentration.
+It has negative - impacts on human health and increase mortality rate especially in urban region (Silva et al. 2016, 2013; - Lelieveld et al. 2013; Whitmee et al. 2015; Anenberg et al. 2010).
+In the Amazon, research shows that - deforestation (both net loss and fragmentation) will increases malaria, where vectors are expected to - increase their home range (Alimi et al. 2015; Ren et al. 2016), confounded with multiple factors, such - as social-economic conditions and immunity (Tucker Lima et al. 2017; Barros and Honório 2015). - 20 Deforestation has been shown to enhance the survival and development of major malaria vectors (Wang - et al. 2016).
+The WHO estimates 60,091 additional deaths for climate change induced malaria for the - 22 year 2030 and 32,695 for 2050 (World Health Organization 2014). - 23 Human encroachment on animal habitat in combination with the bushmeat trade in Central African - countries has contributed to the increased incidence of zoonotic (i.e., animal-derived) diseases in human - 25 populations, including Ebola virus epidemic (Alexander et al. 2015a; Nkengasong and Onyebujoh - 26 2018) .
+The composition and density of zoonotic reservoir populations, such as rodents, is also - 27 influenced by land-use and climate change (high confidence) (Young et al. 2017a).
+The bushmeat trade - 28 in many regions of central and west African forests (particularly in relation to chimpanzee and gorilla - 29 populations) elevates the risk of ebola by increasing human-animal contact (Harrod 2015).

-7.3.4.
+7.4.4.
 Risks to Communities and Infrastructure